 If you're currently working on honing your personal website, we've got some exciting news...
-D&AD is partnering with Editor X to launch New Blood: The Portfolios.
+D&AD is partnering with advanced website creation platform, Editor X, on a second year of New Blood: The Portfolios.

-A new category for the 2022 Awards will recognise creatively excellent portfolio websites across a number of disciplines, including Advertising, Animation, Illustration, Graphic and Digital Design.
-Dedicated content will also be released throughout the year to support emerging talent as they develop their websites, culminating in a call for submissions in Summer 2022.
-D&AD and Editor X will select and promote a curation of must-see portfolios at New Blood Festival 2022.
+New Blood: The Portfolios recognises creatively excellent portfolio websites across a number of disciplines, including Advertising, Animation, Illustration, Commercial Photography, Graphic and Digital Design.
+Entry for the competition will open after the New Blood Awards close in 2023.
+D&AD and Editor X will select and promote a curated selection of must-see portfolios to prospective employers at New Blood Festival 2023.